andreharrang-lab/SetSail/README.md

 👉 https://oddandre.github.io/SetSail/ 👈

 Update 04.08.2026:
-* Possible to see nm between two waypoints
+* Possible to see nm and time between two waypoints
 * Possible to add favourite places on the map and store for later use
 * Possible to add new waypoints between two already existing waypoints